NM001007/CPLEX_MVRPTW/README.md

 Here are the formulations used for the objective function and the constraints:

 ## Objective Function
+Typically considered in the vehicle routing problem, the objective function tries to minimize the overall distance of the routes taken by the vehicles.
 $$ Minimize\sum_{k=1}^K \sum_{i=0}^{n} \sum_{j=0}^{n} c_{ijk} x_{ijk}$$

+## Constraints